We use cookies to optimize our website & deliver you the best service

 ]

 Eligible donors should have a blood pressure within the range of systolic 90-180 and diastolic 50-100.
-If your blood pressure exceeds this range, you won't be eligible to donate plasma.
+If your blood pressure falls outside this range, you will not be eligible to donate plasma.

 I have epilepsy.
 Can I donate?